Charts & Graphs

 This section includes key charts & graphs from WRI India Sustainable Cities projects which have been put together as a part of our research work in different cities.

 The chart shows the opinion of users about bus services in Jaipur.

 The data shown in this chart come from a study conducted by EMBARQ India in Jaipur, as part of the ongoing partnership with Jaipur City Transport Services Ltd. (JCTSL) to provide safe, efficient and reliable bus services to citizens.
-This survey was done to appreciate the travel patterns of the public transport and intermediate public transport (IPT) users.
-View the
+This survey

 The graph shows the average trip length of different transport Modes in Chandigarh.

 The data shown in this graph comes from a study done by EMBARQ India for Chandigarh Transport Undertaking (CTU).
 The main objective of the survey was to conduct a route rationalization exercise on a pilot corridor by assessing the demand on certain routes.
 View the Chandigarh Bus Survey to get access to the full dataset.

 Mode shares are an important indicator of the role that auto-rickshaws play in meeting the daily mobility needs of urban citizens.
 Based on data available for a few cities, EMBARQ India’s analysis shows that auto-rickshaws serve between 10-20% of motorized road transport trips in these cities.
 Further, it is observed that auto-rickshaws constitute a small share of the total vehicle mix (between 2 -11%) while they account for relatively higher mode shares, thus highlighting the fact thatTopics: Intermediate Public Transport